-Thanksgiving is a public holiday in Canada, considered a "statutory" holiday in most provinces including British Columbia.
-It falls on the second Monday of October every year—in 2019, Canadian Thanksgiving is Monday, Oct.
-14. Thanksgiving is a great time to carry on the Canadian tradition of welcoming in fall with seasonal comfort food and watching some football.
+Thanksgiving is a public, or "statutory," holiday throughout Canada, including Vancouver, British Columbia.
+It falls on the second Monday of October every year, and in 2019, Canadian Thanksgiving is Monday, October 14.
+Thanksgiving is a great time to carry on the Canadian tradition of welcoming in fall with seasonal comfort food and watching some football.
 Or, for those wanting to avoid the football-watching tradition, there's always shopping because many stores are open in Vancouver on Thanksgiving.

 If you're making your own Thanksgiving meal in Vancouver, you can buy fresh produce at Vancouver farmers markets or go pumpkin picking before the holiday.
 For those wanting to dine out and enjoy a traditional Thanksgiving menu, many Vancouver restaurants have Thanksgiving meal deals.

-Because Thanksgiving is a public holiday, government offices are closed on Thanksgiving Day, as are schools, banks, libraries, and most BC Liquor Stores.
-To find out which BC Liquor Stores are open on Thanksgiving Monday, check the BC Liquor Stores website.
+Because Thanksgiving is a public holiday, government offices are closed on Thanksgiving Day, as are schools, banks, libraries, and most BC Liquor Stores, though some remain open for liquor purchases on the holiday.

 Most shops, stores, and supermarkets are open on Thanksgiving Monday in Vancouver, particularly the large chain stores and shops in major shopping districts, like Downtown's Robson Street.

-Thanksgiving kicks off the Halloween season too.
+Thanksgiving kicks off the Halloween season, too.
 The Vancouver Halloween Parade and Expo is a family-friendly parade in downtown Vancouver on the Sunday of the long Thanksgiving weekend.
-You'll see people in costume dressed as superheroes, Japanese anime characters and more—nothing too scary.
+You'll see people in costume dressed as superheroes, Japanese anime characters, and more—though nothing too scary at this family-friendly event.
 At the Expo, located at Robson Square, there is live music and Halloween activities.

 Traveling Over Thanksgiving Weekend